cyborgway-org/awesome-transhumanism/LIST.md

 - [The Center of Excellence for Engineering Biology / GP-write / HGP-write](https://engineeringbiologycenter.org) - The Genome Project-write (GP-write) is an open, international research project led by a multi-disciplinary group of scientific leaders who will oversee a reduction in the costs of engineering and testing large genomes in cell lines more than 1,000-fold within ten years.
 GP-write will include whole genome engineering of human cell lines and other organisms of agricultural and public health significance.
 Human Genome Project-write (HGP-write) will be a critical core activity within GP-write focused on synthesizing human genomes in whole or in part.

+### Cyborgs

+- [CYBATHLON](https://cybathlon.ethz.ch) - A non-profit project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
+The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities tackle various everyday tasks with their latest assistive technologies.
+The participants with physical disabilities show how to tie shoelaces with a robotic arm prosthesis, balance on rocks with a prosthetic leg or overcome uneven terrain with an exoskeleton.

+#### Neurointerfaces, implantable electronics

+- [N3 Lab](https://nurmikko.engin.brown.edu) - N3 lab, Neuroengineering and Nanophotonics Laboratory.

 ### Crowdfunding for Science

 - [Experiment.com](https://experiment.com) - Experiment is online platform for discovering, funding, and sharing scientific research.